Las Terrenas

 Las Terrenas is a town on the northeast coast of the Dominican Republic, located in the province of Samaná.
 It is known for its scenic landscapes, white sand beaches and clear waters.
 Tourism in this region is constantly growing due to investments in tourist infrastructure such as hotels, clubs, restaurants and shopping centers such as "Puerto Plaza las Terrenas".

+French inhabitants

+The French inhabitants of Las Terrenas or Les Terrestres are one of the most influential people of the city, the French have been in Las Terrenas since its formation becoming a stable community in the city/ French is the second language of Las Terrenas.

 History

 Las Terrenas was founded in 1946, when then-President Rafael Leonidas Trujillo ordered the rural inhabitants of Santo Domingo to resettle in the town as farmers and fishermen.
 Las Terrenas was then a small fishing village isolated from the rest of the country.

 Over the years the village's old fishermen's cabins have been slowly transformed into bars, restaurants and shops.

 Samana was a slave trade port for the British in the early seventeenth century.
-Today, inhabitants are a combination of Taino, Spanish, West Indian and African slaves.
+Today, inhabitants are a descendents of Taino, Spanish, West Indian and African slaves.

 The name Las Terrenas originates from the French la terrienne (the landlord).